 If you don’t want your adult dog jumping up to greet start by teaching your puppy.

-You should do this exercise on the street as the puppy meets people.
-This will be easy as most people are naturally drawn to a cute little puppy, they will make a beeline to your pup asking if they can pet him.
+Do this exercise on the street when the puppy encounters people.
+This should be easy as most people are naturally drawn to a puppy, they will make a beeline for your pup asking if they can pet him.
 This is a perfect training opportunity for more than one reason!
 You are socializing the puppy, and you have the opportunity to teach the dog how to greet people.

-At any local business that you may take the puppy, teach the puppy to sit.
-Use the sit cue in any situation where the puppy will be meeting someone or where he may be tempted to jump up to investigate or say hello, teach that pup an alternative: ask the pup to sit.
-If a dog is sitting, he is not jumping up.
+At any local business where you take the puppy, practice teaching the puppy how you want him to greet.
+Teach in any situation where the puppy will be meeting someone or where he may be tempted to jump up to investigate or say hello.

 Begin straight away and continue on until it is an automatic response on the puppy’s part.
-With thorough and consistent training, you will be pleasantly surprised at how quickly this becomes habit for your puppy.
+With thoughtful and consistent effort, you will be pleasantly surprised at how quickly your pup will learn.

-How many times have you met a cute little puppy on the street and kneeled down to pet it?
-What does the pup automatically do?
+How many times have you met a cute little puppy on the street and kneeled down to pet him?
+If that puppy is into interacting with you what does he usually do?
 He jumps up.
 And what do we do?
 Even if the person that belongs with that pup is attempting to get the puppy off of us we say “Oh no that’s okay, he is so cute.”
 (Pet, pet, cuddle, cuddle.)